 Jesus taught his disciples to pray that way.
 So Jesus does the best thing in

-acknowledging God has a name without pronouncing it.
+that community, teaching a way of addressing God - as Father - maybe acknowledging God has a name but not pronouncing it.
 A matchless model for

 ministering in a sensitive situation.